All about a would-be A350 Westbury BA13 Bypass

 See how the railway junctions, the station, the trading estates and also the A36 (the major road that the A350 eventually joins) are all to the west of Westbury.

-Diverting the A350 over to the east seemed barmy.
+Diverting the A350 over to the east seems barmy.
 Was there another agenda?

 The eastern A350 bypass scheme did not work as a whole, then became sillier.

-Here is a simple diagram of part of the route of the now-defunct eastern bypass:
+Here is a diagram of part of the route of the now-defunct Eastern Bypass:

 There would have been a deeper effect upon BA13 than that of a road alone.

-The eastern bypass route was through the middle of a Special Landscape Area.
+The eastern bypass was routed through the middle of a UK Special Landscape.

-Think about the big strip of presently open land which would have been between the route of the eastern bypass and the existing homes on that side of the town.
+Think about the strip of presently open land which would have been between the route of the eastern bypass and existing homes on that side of the town.

 With planning permission, land value can typically increase by up to 100 times.